Qanvast/react-app-starter/README.md

  * Written using ES6 style, with Babel integration.
  * Designed to be used for real world applications.
       * Search Engine Optimizations (SEO) and social network meta tags.
-      * Interface with existing API.
+      * Interface with existing API via a proxy that secures the Oauth 2.0 token on the web server.

 ## Main NPM Libraries Used
  * `alt` and `iso` ([More Info Here](http://www.slideshare.net/spikebrehm/the-evolution-of-airbnbs-frontend))